 Due to the nature of some of the more violent scenes, the sexual “depravity” inferred and language used, I’d recommend this book to adults who are not offended by content of this nature who are fans of urban fantasy, action adventures with story-lines edging towards the darker side.

-So, has my review of STORM GUARDIAN (VIKING SOUL #3) encouraged you to find out more?
-Just click on any of the links below to check out the book yourself or to find out more about the author.
-To see the other books I’ve read, take a look at my profile on Goodreads.
+Has my review of DARK GUARDIAN (VIKING SOUL #3) encouraged you to find out more?
+Click on any of the links to check out the book yourself.

-Buy STORM GUARDIAN in print and eBook formats through the usual sources, including Amazon
+Buy Viking Soul series in print and eBook through the usual retailers, including: